Many developers like to omit binaries from their source control repository. This can be beneficial in multiple ways:

 To promote a cleaner developer environment while also reducing repository size, NuGet offers a Package Restore feature that will install all referenced packages before a project is built, thereby ensuring that all dependencies are available to a project without requiring them to be stored in source control.
 NuGet Package Restore is an extremely popular feature of NuGet and therefore it's important to understand how it works.

 NuGet offers two approaches to using package restore.
 Automatic Package Restore is the NuGet team's recommended approach to Package Restore within Visual Studio, and it was introduced in NuGet 2.7.
 Command-Line Package Restore is required when building a solution from the command-line; it was introduced in early versions of NuGet, but was improved in NuGet 2.7.
-The MSBuild-integrated package restore approach is the original Package Restore implementation and though it continues to work in many scenarios, it does not cover some full set of scenarios addressed by the other two approaches.
+The MSBuild-integrated package restore approach is the original Package Restore implementation and though it continues to work in many scenarios, it does not cover the full set of scenarios addressed by the other two approaches.

 Beginning with NuGet 2.7, the NuGet Visual Studio extension integrates into Visual Studio's build events and restores missing packages when a build begins.
 This feature is enabled by default, but developers can opt out if desired.